 And the addition of Star, certainly solved the issue of not having enough content for adults – so the list is quite decent at this point.

 But Disney Plus’ main problem remains the lack of originals and NEW content.
-It’ll get there, and I wouldn’t bet against The House of Mouse – but for now, when compared to Netflix, you’re not going to find something new to watch every time you run the app.
+It’s certainly getting better, and I wouldn’t bet against The House of Mouse – but for now, when compared to Netflix, you’re not going to find something new to watch every time you run the app.

 Still, Disney+ is making all the right movies – and the other streaming services have to keep their guard up.